orion-cirb/CFos_Granule_Cells2D/README.md

 ### Plugin description

-* Count nuclei based on the total volume of packed nuclei divided by a nucleus volume estimation of 250 microns^3
+* Count nuclei based on the total area of packed nuclei divided by a nucleus area estimation
 * Count c-Fos cells with Cellpose

 ### Dependencies